FHPythonUtils/AnsiToImg/documentation/tutorials/module.md

 ### ansiToSVGRender

 Takes the advantages that `ansiToRender` has whilst keeping colour emojis, Yay!
-This uses pyppeteer to fire up a headless browser which opens the SVG and takes a screenshot.
+This uses playwright to fire up a headless browser which opens the SVG and takes a screenshot.

 ### ansiToHTML